SuperiorPrv/React1-EX1/README.md

-# My React project N6
+# Oskolnet

 Creator: Superior_P

 Created: 12.09.2024 22:46:22

-## Libraries/frameworks/builders that I used in project:
+## Libraries/Builders/Frameworks that I used in project:

 1. React